 Our goal is to support foster youth with the belief that tutoring and mentoring will improve K-12 academics, prepare them for college readiness, and provide independent living and job development skills that are necessary for their success.
 We develop virtual programs to promote skills for today's high technology market that should be a priority.
-LA, Inc. imparts basic life skills for self-sufficiency so that foster youth to reduce the need for social services.
+LA, Inc. imparts basic life skills for self-sufficiency so that foster youth can reduce the need for social services.

 INTRO TO ROBO

 Robo is a fun-filled event created to introduce foster youth to a world of opportunities.
 They will be inspired to explore subjects that may garner academic interest in pursuing the career of their dreams.

 eLockbox was developed as a solution to a serious national foster youth stumbling block, lack of personal documentation.
 Personal records such as birth certificates, social security cards and immunization records are mandatory for social and medical services, employment, housing and school attendance.